Dinner for One: Origin of the sketch

 Lauri Wylie debuted Dinner for One as a sketch in his London stage revue En Ville Ce Soir in 1934.

 Frinton and Warden performed Dinner for One on stage on Britain's seaside piers as early as 1945; Frinton inherited the rights to the sketch in 1951 after Wylie's death.
-The sketch was also staged elsewhere, for example in 1953 in John Murray Anderson's Almanac at the Imperial Theatre with Hermione Gingold playing Miss Sophie, Billy DeWolfe as the butler, and four dead friends.
+The sketch was also staged elsewhere, for example in 1953 in John Murray Anderson's Almanac at the Imperial Theatre with Hermione Gingold playing Miss Sophie, and Billy DeWolfe as the butler and four dead friends.

 In 1962, German entertainer Peter Frankenfeld and director Heinz Dunkhase discovered Dinner for One in Blackpool.
-The sketch was staged in Frankenfeld's live show soon afterwards, and recorded on 8 July 1963 at the Theater am Besenbinderhof, Hamburg, in front of a live audience.
+The sketch was staged in Frankenfeld's live show on 8 March 1963 at the Theater am Besenbinderhof, Hamburg.
+Since no recordings of live TV shows could be made with the technology of the time, a recorded version was commissioned, which was staged at NDR's Studio B in the Lokstedt quarter of Hamburg, in front of a live audience, between 30 April and 4 May 1963.
+This version was first broadcast on 8 July 1963.
 The sketch was recorded in English with a short introduction in German.
 The introductory theme, Charmaine, was composed by Lew Pollack and recorded by the Victor Silvester orchestra.
 According to the NDR, Frinton and Warden were each paid DM 4,150.
-The show was re-run occasionally until it gained its fixed spot on New Year's Eve in 1972.
+The recorded show was re-run occasionally until it gained its fixed spot on New Year's Eve in 1972.

 The comic premise of the skit—a man consuming multiple rounds of alcohol and becoming comically drunk—is generally credited to American actor Red Skelton, who included a similar sketch as part of his vaudeville routines beginning in 1928 (and allowed the premise to be used by Lucille Ball in the famed I Love Lucy episode "Lucy Does a TV Commercial").
 There is no definitive evidence of when Wylie wrote the sketch; the first evidence there is of the Dinner for One sketch being performed is from 1934, and as neither Skelton nor Wylie were internationally famous at the time, neither one likely knew of the other's work.